spawaskar-cora/cora-docs/docs/analytics/built-in/measurements-scatterplot.md

 ### More graph options

-In the menu on the right side, you can see more options on how your measurement scatterpolt display and graph detail information.
+In the menu on the right side, you can see more options on how your measurement scatterplot display and graph detail information.

 ![Measurement Scatterplot More Graph Options](media/measurement-scatterplot-more-graph-options.png)